fikayo-sanni/ductape-docs/docs/intro.md

 - Teams building complex backend systems that need to scale and adapt quickly.
 - Developers who want to avoid duplicating logic for each environment or provider.
-- Anyone who wants a consistent, testable, and portable way to manage backend workflows.
+- Anyone who wants a consistent, testable, and portable way to manage backend features.

 ## What Problems Does Ductape Solve?